ethanmuz/Zooreka/Writeup.md

 - "[player number] ST [selected resource] [selected lucky day resource]": player changes selection token

 Those are all the possible messages needed to be sent from client to server and vice versa (that I can think of right now; any more needed will be added to this list).

+Now, I want to start to incorporate the Sockets and ServerSockets into my game.
+I don't remember everything about networking in Java, so I'm using [Oracle's Server Socket documentation](https://docs.oracle.com/javase/tutorial/networking/sockets/clientServer.html) for right now.